Cinema Bizarre: Post-Cinema Bizarre

-Strify started going by the name Jack Strif and released a new version of their song "Blasphemy" as a featured artist with French DJ Junior Caldera in June 2011.
+Strify started going by the name Jack Strify and released a new version of their song "Blasphemy" as a featured artist with French DJ Junior Caldera in June 2011.
 He later announced that he would be releasing a solo album.
 In 2012, three music videos have been published on his YouTube channel as a trilogy entitled "GLITTER + DIRT", including the songs "Brave New World", "Sanctuary" and "HALO (We're The Only One)" which were eventually released on his first EP Glitter + Dirt in August 2013.

 On 1 August 2014 he announced the name of his first album to be called ILLUSION and launched a crowdfunding campaign to finish the album.
 Teasers were posted throughout the campaign and on 30 November 2014 his album was released through the crowdfunding partner PledgeMusic.

 The album was released through Membran Music worldwide on 24 April 2015, proceeded by the digital single release "Burn/Fear" and "Lovers When It's Cold" on 2 April 2015.

 On 11 November 2011, Yu Phoenix (guitarist) released a new single on iTunes named "Moonflower" which features J'Lostein.
 Later on, in January 2012 he announced a new band project with Sebastiano Serafini called "Monochrome Hearts".
 A preview for the first single has been released on their YouTube Channel.
 In January 2013, Monochrome Hearts debuted their first full single, Your Knight, on iTunes and amazon.
 The second single, When the Night Kills the Day was released on Amazon and iTunes on 13 July 2013.
 In October 2013, Yu Phoenix also joined the band DNR (Dreams Not Reality) as the new guitarist.
 Phoenix released that he was starting a new project entitled Everyze with singer David Baßin from the metal band Victorius.